MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-client.md

 >[!NOTE]
 > To provide a unified and streamlined customer experience, **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
 This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
 Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

 The AIP unified labeling client is recommended for all Windows computers, because they install an Office add-in that enables users to easily label and protect documents directly from the Office ribbon.

-The client also offers labeling and protection for file types that are not supported by the built-in protection service (Azure Rights Management), as well as a viewer for protected files that can't be opened by Office apps.
+The client also offers:

+- Labeling and protection for file types that are not supported by the built-in protection service (Azure Rights Management).
+- A viewer for protected files that can't be opened by Office apps.
 There's a similar viewer for iOS and Android.

-If you have the AIP classic client installed, you also have a document tracking site for users to track and revoke files that they have protected.
+- Features for tracking and revoking access to protected files.

-Additionally, computers running [Office 2010](known-issues.md#aip-for-windows-and-office-versions-in-extended-support) require the Azure Information Protection client to authenticate to the Azure Information Protection service.
+Computers running Office 2010 require the Azure Information Protection client to authenticate to the Azure Information Protection service.
+For more information, see [AIP for Windows and Office versions in extended support](known-issues.md#aip-for-windows-and-office-versions-in-extended-support).
 ## The Azure Information Protection client for Windows: Installation and configuration

 For an enterprise installation and configuration of the client for Windows, see the [Azure Information Protection unified labeling client administrator guide](./rms-client/clientv2-admin-guide.md).